Thesis Boot Camp

 What's the purpose of a Thesis Boot Camp?
 Will attending benefit me?

-Thesis boot camp (TBC) is only suitable for late-stage PGRs as it challenges you to write a significant number of words for your thesis/dissertation in a structured environment with peers at the same stage.
+Thesis boot camp is only suitable for late-stage PGRs.
+It challenges you to write a significant number of words for your thesis/dissertation in a structured environment with peers at the same stage.
 For many people, writing together in a supportive atmosphere is more effective than writing alone.

 How do I apply?

-You can apply for Thesis Boot Camp using the link to the application form on this page.
-Applications which arrive after the deadline or which are not submitted via Bristol Doctoral College's Thesis Boot Camp application form will not be accepted.
+You can apply for Thesis Boot Camp using the link to the application form on this page (coming soon).
+Applications submitted after the deadline or sent via other channels will not be accepted.

 I can’t make the whole of Thesis Boot Camp due to other commitments, can I still attend?